Induced subgraph density. VII. The five-vertex path: Some proof ideas

 It is straightforward to show that the strong Erd\H os-Hajnal property implies the Erd\H os-Hajnal property (see \cite{alonplus, foxpach}).
 The strong Erd\H os-Hajnal property has received significant attention.
 For example, the following was proved in~\cite{MR4170220} (see \cite{pure2} for another example): \begin{theorem} For every forest $H$, there exists $c>0$ such that if $G$ is $H$-free and $\overline H$-free and $|G|\ge 2$, then there exist disjoint $A,B\subseteq V(G)$ with $|A|,|B|\ge c|G|$ such that $A,B$ are complete or anticomplete.
 If neither of $H, \overline{H}$ is a forest, there is no such $c$. \end{theorem} In fact, this result characterizes when a hereditary class defined by a finite number of excluded induced subgraphs has the strong Erd\H os-Hajnal property: if and only if we exclude both a forest and the complement of a forest (see~\cite{MR4170220} for further discussion).
 Note that if we exclude only $P_5$ then we do not obtain the strong Erd\H os-Hajnal property.

-An important observation of Tomon \cite{tomon} is that, if we have a longer pure blockade, then we can allow its blocks to be smaller.
-We say that a hereditary class $\mathcal G$ has the {\em quasi-Erd\H os-Hajnal property} if there is $c$ such that every $G\in \mathcal G$ has a complete or anticomplete blockade of length $k$ and size at least $|G|/k^c$ for some $k\ge 2$.
-Note that the length $k$ is allowed to depend on $G$ (indeed, if we could take $k$ to be a constant then $\mathcal G$ would satisfy the strong Erd\H os-Hajnal property); but it is important that the width of the blockade depends polynomially on the length.
+An important observation of Tomon \cite{tomon} is that longer blockades can have smaller blocks and still be useful.
+We say that a hereditary class $\mathcal G$ has the {\em quasi-Erd\H os-Hajnal property} if there is $c$ such that for every $G\in \mathcal G$ there exists $k\ge 2$ such that $G$ has a complete or anticomplete blockade of length $k$ and width at least $|G|/k^c$.
+Note that the length $k$ is allowed to depend on $G$ (indeed, if we could take $k$ to be a constant then $\mathcal G$ would have the strong Erd\H os-Hajnal property); but it is important that the width of the blockade depends polynomially on the length.
 It is straightforward to show that the quasi-Erd\H os-Hajnal property implies the Erd\H os-Hajnal property.
-The reverse implication also holds, as the clique or stable set of size $|G|^\eps$ guaranteed by the Erd\H os-Hajnal property is a complete or anticomplete blockade of size at least $|G|^\eps$ and width 1 (so we can take $c=1/\eps$).
+The reverse implication also holds, as the clique or stable set of size $|G|^\eps$ guaranteed by the Erd\H os-Hajnal property provides a complete or anticomplete blockade of length at least $|G|^\eps$ and width 1 (so we can take $c=1/\eps$).

 Proving that a class has the quasi-Erd\H os-Hajnal property has been a helpful approach (see \cite{pt,MR4563865}).
-It can also sometimes be combined with other approaches: we can try to show that either we get a blockade with the required polynomial dependence, or else some other good structure (for example, this was one part of the argument in \cite{density6}).
+It can also sometimes be combined with other approaches: we can try to show that we get either a blockade with the required polynomial dependence, or else some other good structure (for example, this was one part of the argument in~\cite{density6}).
 However, it is not in general clear how to show that a class has the quasi-Erd\H os-Hajnal property.

-While large complete or anticomplete blockades are good for us, in general it has not been possible to find them.
-Instead, we must deal with blockades that have weaker constraints.
-There are a number of different possible possibilities (several different ones have been used in papers from this series), and the challenge is to prove the existence of blockades that are sufficiently large and sufficiently restricted to prove a strong result.
+While long complete or anticomplete blockades are good for us, they might not exist, and instead, we must make do with blockades that have weaker properties.
+There are a number of different possibilities (several have been used in papers from this series), and the challenge is to prove the existence of blockades that are sufficiently long and sufficiently restricted to prove a strong result.

 For example, consider the effects of excluding a tree.
 The main result in~\cite{MR4170220} was in fact deduced from the following stronger `one-sided' result: \begin{theorem} For every forest $H$, there exists $c>0$ such that if $G$ is an $H$-free, $c$-sparse graph with $|G|\ge 2$, then there exist disjoint $A,B\subseteq V(G)$ with $|A|,|B|\ge c|G|$ such that $A,B$ are anticomplete.
 If $H$ is not a forest, there is no such $c$. \end{theorem}